Balm Bench

 For the Science Hippies

 Because it stays fully liquid at room temperature, grapeseed oil does not contribute much crystal structure or firmness to a balm.
 Its job is more about flow, spread, and reducing drag.
-In emulsifier-free beard and balm work, it can help lower the perception of heaviness within the overall oil-and-wax film, though it is not the main source of hold or occlusive structure.
+In emulsifier-free beard and balm work, it can help make the finished balm feel lighter and less waxy on the beard, though it will not give the balm much hold or much of that protective, stay-put feel.